 - Live Party connect - the call plays the Outbound IVR message.

-- The consumer has the option to opt out of future calls.
-This is typically done by including “Press 9 to opt out of future calls”.
+- The consumer can choose to opt out of future calls.
+This choice is typically done by including “Press 9 to opt out of future calls.”

 - The result is written back to the system.

 The following diagram shows the Dialer subflow: